Skip to main content

 Region: Nationwide

-Pounded cassava or plantain served with eru vegetable stew - a hearty everyday meal throughout Cameroon.
+Pounded cassava or plantain served with eru vegetable stew, an everyday meal you will find all over Cameroon.

 Allergens: